DaGeRe/peass/README.md

 ## Static Test Selection

 Static test selection determines whether a tests performance may have changed because a source that is called, a dependency, is changed.
 With a call to `de.peass.DependencyReadingStarter -folder $PROJECTFOLDER` the reading of dependencies is started for a checked-out-project.
 Therefore, all tests are converted to KoPeMe-tests with enabled Kieker (`useKieker=true`), because Kieker allows to generate traces and KoPeMe allows to save the relation between test-call and Kieker-Trace-Folder.
 Afterwards, they are executed for every commit.
 By parsing the sources and the version-control-system-diffs, it is determined where changes have taken place.
-The generated dependencies are saved afterwards into results/ as JSON-file, the $DEPENDENCYFILE (which is named deps_$PROJECT.json).
+The generated dependencies are saved afterwards into results/ as JSON-file, the $STATICSELECTIONFILE (which is named staticTestSelection_$PROJECT.json).

 ## Trace Analysis

 Since the static selected changes may contain dependencies that do not change performance, e.g. non-called added methods to called classes, it is possible to determine whether tests have changed based on their traces, i.e. the called methods, their order and their source.
-Therefore, call `de.peass.ViewPrintStarter -dependencyfile $DEPENDENCYFILE -folder $PROJECTFOLDER`.
+Therefore, call `de.peass.ViewPrintStarter -staticSelectionFile $STATICSELECTIONFILE -folder $PROJECTFOLDER`.
 As a result, in results/ a JSON-file, the executionfile (which is named execute_$PROJECT.json), containing the tests where the source has changed is created.

 ## Evaluation